MickMake/Project-PiProjector/README.md

 ## What else do you need?
-The current Rev 1.0 batch of boards I'm [selling on Tindie](https://www.tindie.com/products/mickmake/pi-projector/) as a plain  "as is" PCB, although will be adding kit options later depending on demand.
+The current Rev 1.0 & Rev 1.1 batch of boards I'm [selling on Tindie](https://www.tindie.com/products/mickmake/pi-projector/) as a plain "as is" PCB, although will be adding kit options later depending on demand.
+Rev 2.0 I'll be selling as both a kit and fully populated and tested board.

 You will also need: